 On the other hand, using a bidet will wash away the fecal matter and urine particles thoroughly.
 It washes away any potential bacteria that might be present within any residue.

-Toilet paper can also cause anal tears, which have the potential to become infected and can be a very unpleasant experience.
+Toilet paper can also cause anal tears (Link), which have the potential to become infected and can be a very unpleasant experience.
 Bidets are much safer and can help you avoid any potentially uncomfortable situation.

 Premium bidets and toilet seat bidets can help take hygiene a bit further because they include a few additional features.
 Certain products feature a front-washing feature that can help women with their hygiene needs in particular.